 We can be encouraged in this, and convicted in our behaviour.

-God tells us in Isaiah 66:2 what He looks for in us,
+God tells us what He looks for, in us, in Isaiah 66,

 “But this is the one to whom I will look: he who is humble and contrite in spirit and trembles at my word.”